How to Set a Table for Any Occasion

 #1 Settings for Casual Occasions: Start with an Outline

-If you want to present your guests with an informal table setting that's still neat and classy, you can start here.
-This is the ideal basic table layout for one-course meals, and it’s the outline upon which more complex settings, such as mixing china patterns, are based.
+If you want to present your guests with an informal table setting that's neat and classy, start here.
+This is the basic table layout for one-course meals, and it’s the outline upon which more complex table settings are based, such as table settings mixing china patterns.

 Follow these basic table setting guidelines for a casual occasion:

-5. Knives, including the dinner knife, go on the right, blades turned toward the dinner plate.
+- The dinner knife (and any other knives), go on the right, blades turned toward the dinner plate.

 Our next two levels above the informal table setting—semi-formal and formal—both begin with this casual table shape, so it’s an excellent fundamental place setting to start with.